School Tax Money Taken From Schools For Vogtle

 Chatham County could have hired four teachers.

-Do Georgia Power and Southern Company REALLY NEED to take school money for their new plant?
+Do Georgia Power and Southern Company REALLY NEED to take school money to finance their new plant?
 Of course not.
 But they take it every day.

 2019 Senate Bill 211 Would Exempt Schools from paying to build Vogtle.
 Support This Senate Bill